PingTrip/Phantom-PasteBin/README.md

 1. Click the "Assets" tab and click on the "rest - incident" asset.
 On the "Ingest Settings" tab copy the values for the ph-auth-token.
 2. Now click back to the "Assets" section and click the "+ ASSET" button.

-- On the "Asset Definiton" tab:
+- On the "Asset Definition" tab:
 1. Asset Name: PasteBin
 2. Vendor: PasteBin (should autofill the product field)
 - On the "Asset Settings" tab: